Juanma (footballer, born 1980): Managerial career

 On 28 February 2020, Juanma was appointed manager of Mérida AD in the third tier.
 Prior to the appointment he had already worked in the club's structure as goalkeeper coach and director of the academy.

 Juanma only managed the club on two matches, as the competition was suspended due to the COVID-19 pandemic, and joined Albacete Balompié's staff in December 2020, as an assistant of Alejandro Menéndez.
 He left in May after Menéndez was sacked, and returned to Mérida on 16 January 2022.

+Juanma announced his departure from Mérida on 29 May 2023, after promoting the club to Primera Federación and leading them to a comfortable 8th place finish.
+On 27 September, he was named manager of CD Atlético Baleares, replacing the sacked Tato, but was himself dismissed on 12 March 2024.

+On 1 July 2024, Juanma was named manager of SD Tarazona also in the third division, on a contract for the upcoming campaign.